DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - unlike read-throughs and walk-throughs, some of these response measures are then tested
         -  ❗Simulation tests may shut down noncritical business units.
         - this may involve the interruption of noncritical business activities and the use of some operational personnel
+        - A simulation test involves a role-play of a prepared scenario overseen by a moderator.
+Responses are assessed to help improve the organization's response process.
         - Simulations are the 📝most complete test that can be conducted without the risk that a full failover test creates.
 - Checklist tests, structured walk-­throughs, and simulations are all test types that do not involve actually activating the alternate site.
 - 7.12.4 Parallel